 - 1. Most classes are held in accessible buildings and areas. - 2.
 If the student selects a class to meet in a location that is physically inaccessible to the student, he/she should certainly register for the class. - 3.
-After registration, students with a disability should immediately deliver a copy of the Registrar's printout of their schedule to the Associate Provost's Office, Room A-240 on the second floor of Marsh Hall. - 4.
-The Associate Provost's Office is responsible for arranging classroom locations and will address any physical accessibility issues apparent in the student's schedule, and if necessary, move classroom locations to accommodate the student. - 5.
-The Associate Provost's Office will notify the student of any changes in classroom locations, courses listing, so that any later changes in the classroom locations will not be made without considering the presence of a student with a disability. - 6.
-The student's timely registration, prompt delivery of the schedule to the Associate Provost's Office, and notification of any apparent accessibility issues should allow sufficient time for the necessary accommodations to the arranged and prevent later classroom changes that would impede the student's access to class.
+After registration, students with a disability should immediately deliver a copy of the Registrar's printout of their schedule to the Associate Dean of Academic Affair's Office, Room A-240 on the second floor of Marsh Hall. - 4.
+The Associate Academic Dean's Office, is responsible for arranging classroom locations and will address any physical accessibility issues apparent in the student's schedule, and if necessary, move classroom locations to accommodate the student. - 5.
+The Associate Academic Dean's Office will notify the student of any changes in classroom locations, courses listing, so that any later changes in the classroom locations will not be made without considering the presence of a student with a disability. - 6.
+The student's timely registration, prompt delivery of the schedule to the Associate Academic Dean's Office, and notification of any apparent accessibility issues should allow sufficient time for the necessary accommodations to the arranged and also prevent later classroom changes that would impede the student's access to class.